 - Order-only Model

 - Order and Delivery Model (Uber Eats Business Model)

-Order-only model includes a platform that only takes and manages the order until it is delivered.
-This model provides a platform for restaurants to present their menu for customers.
+The order-only model includes a platform that only takes and manages the order until it is delivered.
+This model provides a platform for restaurants to present their menu to customers.
 Customers can place an order on the app but the restaurant has to use its own delivery agents for all orders.

 Restaurants can quickly grow their reach and business with this model on the revenue front, this model works around a commission free which they charge from restaurants for every order placed and delivered.

 Delivery Hero and Just Eat are examples of this model.
 Grubhub also began with the order-only model and then changed to the order-and-delivery model in 2014.

 Order-and-Delivery model platforms both manage and deliver orders.
 They have a team of delivery agents for order pickup and delivery.
 This model requires charging a commission fee from the restaurants and a delivery fee from the customers.
 You should figure out how to develop a food delivery app like Uber Eats with this model as it is a highly profitable one.

 Examples of order-and-delivery models are Uber Eats, DoorDash, and Deliveroo.